-APPLICANT: Taylor Wimpey West Scotland & NHS SITE ADDRESS: Johnstone Hospital, Bridge of Weir Road, Linwood PROPOSAL: Erection of 110 two storey dwellinghouses, associated landscaping, infrastructure and associated works.
+APPLICANT: Taylor Wimpey West Scotland & NHS

+SITE ADDRESS: Johnstone Hospital, Bridge of Weir Road, Linwood

+PROPOSAL: Erection of 110 two storey dwellinghouses, associated landscaping,

+infrastructure and associated works.

 APPLICATION FOR: Planning Permission-Full

 DATE OF ADVERT: 25 April 2018.
 NUMBER OF REPRESENTATIONS AND SUMMARY OF ISSUES RAISED: Two letters of representation have been received (one letter of objection and one letter in support of the proposals).
-The points raised in the letter of objection can be summarised as follows; • Traffic and road capacity issues on the local network.
+The points raised in the letter of objection can be summarised as follows; Traffic and road capacity issues on the local network.
 Traffic generation from the proposed development and the potential impact on the local road network has been assessed and Environment & Infrastructure Services (Roads/Traffic) has no objections in this regard.
 CONSULTATIONS: Glasgow Airport Safeguarding - No comments/objections.
 NATS - No comments/objections.
-Transport Scotland - No objection.
+Transport Scotland - No objection, subject to a condition regarding the installation of a barrier between the trunk road and the site.
 Scottish Water - Have provided a standard advisory note and offer no objections to the proposals.
 West of Scotland Archaeology Society - No objection subject to the implementation of a programme of archaeological works, in accordance with a written scheme of investigation.
 Environment & Infrastructure Services (Roads/Traffic) - No objections have been raised in terms of any roads issues, with regards the proposed development.
 The submitted Transport Assessment is considered to be satisfactory.
 A meeting took place during the assessment of the application, at which numerous issues were discussed.
 These have subsequently been resolved by the applicant, through the submission of amended layout plans.
-Therefore, a no objections response has been returned.
+Therefore, a no objections response has been returned, with one condition recommended on any approval issued.
 Environment & Infrastructure Services (Design) - No objection.
 The submitted Drainage Impact and Flood Risk Assessments are considered to be suitable.